Constrained D-optimal Design for Paid Research Study: Abstract

 \section{Abstract}

 We consider constrained sampling problems in paid research studies or clinical trials.
 When qualified volunteers are more than the budget allowed, we recommend a D-optimal sampling strategy based on the optimal design theory and develop a constrained lift-one algorithm to find the optimal allocation.
-We theoretically justify the optimality of our sampling strategy and show by simulations and a real data example its advantage over simple random sampling and proportionally stratified sampling.
+Unlike the literature which mainly deals with linear models, our solution solves the constrained sampling problem under fairly general statistical models, including generalized linear models and multinomial logistic models, and with more general constraints.
+We justify theoretically the optimality of our sampling strategy and show by simulation studies and real-world examples the advantages over simple random sampling and proportionally stratified sampling strategies.